 \section{Related Work}

-Driven by the rapid progress in reinforcement learning there is also a growing awareness regarding safety aspects of machine learning systems \cite{amodei2016concrete}, see e.g.~\cite{garcia2015aComprehensiveSurveySafeReinforcementLearning} for a comprehensive overview.
+Driven by rapid progress in reinforcement learning there is also a growing awareness regarding safety aspects of machine learning systems \cite{amodei2016concrete}, see e.g.~\cite{garcia2015aComprehensiveSurveySafeReinforcementLearning} for a comprehensive overview.
 As opposed to most methods developed in the context of safe RL, the approach presented in this paper keeps the system safe at all times, including exploration, and considers continuous state and action spaces.
-This is possible through the use of models and corresponding uncertainty estimates of the system, which can be sequentially improved by, e.g., a RL algorithm to allow greater exploration.
+This is possible through the use of models and corresponding uncertainty estimates of the system, which can be sequentially improved by, e.g., an RL algorithm to allow greater exploration.

-In model-free safe reinforcement learning methods, policy search algorithms have been proposed, e.g.~\cite{achiam2017constrained}, which provide safety guarantees in expectation by solving a constrained policy optimization using a modified trust-region policy gradient method~\cite{schulman2015trust}.
-Efficient policy tuning with respect to best worst-case performance (also worst-case stability under physical constraints) can be achieved using Bayesian min-max optimization, see e.g.~\cite{wabersich2015automatic}, or by safety constrained Bayesian optimization as e.g.\ in \cite{berkenkamp2015SafeRobustLearning,schreiter2015safe}.
+In model-free safe reinforcement learning methods, policy search algorithms have been proposed, e.g.~\cite{achiam2017constrained}, which provide expected safety guarantees by solving a constrained policy optimization using a modified trust-region policy gradient method~\cite{schulman2015trust}.
+Efficient policy tuning with respect to best worst-case performance (also worst-case stability under physical constraints) can be achieved using Bayesian min-max optimization, see e.g.~\cite{wabersich2015automatic}, or by safety-constrained Bayesian optimization as e.g.\ in \cite{berkenkamp2015SafeRobustLearning,schreiter2015safe}.
 These techniques share the limitation that they need to be tailored to a task-specific class of policies.
-Furthermore, most techniques require to repeatedly execute experiments, which prohibits fully autonomous safe learning in `closed-loop'.
+Furthermore, most techniques require repeated execution of experiments, which prohibits fully autonomous safe learning in `closed-loop'.